CocoXu08/natural-outages-impact/README.md

 * The observed variance in missingness across years was significantly larger than any variance seen in the permuted (randomized) datasets.
 * The p-value was 0.002, indicating that such a variance is extremely unlikely to occur by chance.

-This result provides strong evidence that the missingness of `DEMAND.LOSS.MW` depends on `YEAR` and implies the missingness is not Missing Completely At Random (MCAR).
+This result provides strong evidence that the missingness of `DEMAND.LOSS.MW` depends on `YEAR` and implies the missingness is MAR depending on `YEAR` column.

 #### Test 2: Is Missingness of `DEMAND.LOSS.MW` Dependent on `TOTAL.PRICE`?